-ITEM 9. - TRAINING FOR INDIVIDUALS WORKING IN OR FREQUENTING RESTRICTED AREAS
+ITEM 9. -- TRAINING FOR INDIVIDUALS WORKING IN OR FREQUENTING RESTRICTED AREAS

-All individuals working with or around licensed materials should receive safety instructions commensurate with their assigned duties, and if it is likely that they could receive doses over 100 mrem in a year, they must receive instructions, as specified by 40.111.
-Describe your training program for individuals who work with or near radioactive material described in Item 6.a. for medical use.
+Describe your training program for individuals who work with or near radioactive material described in Item 6.a. for mobile nuclear medicine service.
 Include the training for individuals who handle non-medical radioactive materials listed in Item 6.a.
-Appendix E of this guide provides a model training program that is one way to satisfy the requirements referenced above.
+See Appendix E of this guide.

-ITEM 10. - FACILITIES AND EQUIPMENT
+ITEM 10. -- FACILITIES AND EQUIPMENT